isl-org/OpenBot/body/cad/rc_truck_body/README.md

 Since a lot of common 3D printers have a smaller build volume (usually 220mmx220mm), there are two more options that can work.
 First option is to print the ```main_frame``` part at 45 degrees with additional support material.
 Second option requires modifying the original ```main_frame``` part file.
-We recommend Autodesk Fusion for such CAD modifications.
+We recommend using Autodesk Fusion 360 for such CAD modifications.
 For this option, we make its [STEP](/body/cad/rc_truck_body/main_frame.stp) file available, which you can cut into two/three smaller parts.
 The resulting sub-parts will then fit on a standard (i.e., 220mmx220mm) build plate and can be joined together after printing.
 In future, we may also release such a modular version of the ```main_frame``` part here.
 All other parts require a minimum build plate of 220mmx60mm.